geoserver/geoserver/CONTRIBUTING.md

    The [google-java-format project](https://github.com/google/google-java-format) offers plugins for various IDEs.
 If your IDE is not supported, please just build once on the command line before committing.

+5. **Ensure pom files are properly formatted:** We use the the `sortpom` to do this, running a full build using Maven will take care of properly formatting the pom files.

+6. **Ensure xml files are properly formatted:** We use the the `xml-format-maven-plugin` to do this, running a full build using Maven will take care of properly formatting the xml files (Spring application contexts and Maven assembly descriptors).

 ## Community commit access

 The first stage of access allows a developer to commit only to the community